Transfer Matrix Approach for Topological Edge States: Transfer Matrix of the SSH model

-The unit cell for the matrix is provided in the left of Eq.~\eqref{eqn:massunitcell} below.
-Solving the matrix equation within each unit cell, we obtain the reduced row echelon form which can be written in the block form $(-T,\mathbbm{1})$ as shown in the right side of Eq.~\eqref{eqn:massunitcell}:
+using Gauss-Jordan elimination, we obtain the reduced row echelon form which can be written in the block form:

+where $\mathbbm{1}$ is a $2 \times 2$ identity matrix.
 The condition that a solution is in the null-space of this reduced matrix becomes exactly the definition of the transfer matrix:

-where $\bm{a}_i=(a_{2i},a_{2i+1})^T$ is the amplitudes in each unit cell.
-This process also shows that in general, any one-dimensional periodic dynamical system admits a unique set of transfer matrices.
+Here, the dependence of $T$ on $E$ comes in through the energy-dependence of $\mu_1,\mu_2$ in Eq.~\eqref{eqn:massunitcell}.
+Also, we define $\bm{a}_i:=(a_{2i},a_{2i+1})^T$ where $a_{2i}$ is the rightmost amplitude of the previous unit cell and $a_{2i+1}$ is the first (leftmost) amplitude of the current unit cell.
+In this way, for a system of $N$ sites, we have introduced 2 more amplitudes in our transfer matrix description, $a_0$ and $a_{N+1}$.
+These will be important in the next paragraph when we consider boundary conditions.
+The gaussian elimination process also shows that in general, any one-dimensional periodic Hamiltonian admits a set of transfer matrices that is unique up to basis changes or symmetry transformations\footnote{This freedom is important as any hermitian tridiagonal Hamiltonian admits a gauge transformation to a real-symmetric tridiagonal Hamiltonian.
+This choice of basis will become important for the arguments in the later sections.}.

 The main advantage of the $T$-matrix formalism appears when we consider semi-infinite and finite chains.
-For the SSH model, the Dirichlet boundary conditions as applied in Eq.~\eqref{eqn:masschainxmatrix} is equivalent to setting the amplitude to the left of the first amplitude to be zero.
+For the SSH model, the Dirichlet boundary conditions as applied in Eq.~\eqref{eqn:masschainxmatrix} is equivalent to setting the amplitude $a_0$ to the left of the first amplitude to be zero.
 As a result, the amplitudes over the entire chain are determined by the amplitude at the first site by the $T$-matrix:

+For the remaining of this article, we will call any basis which satisfies the above condition a ``\textit{position basis}''.
+In the SSH model, this coincides exactly with the conventional meaning of the position basis, {where each basis vector corresponds to a specific site on the lattice}.
 When the chain is semi-infinite, this condition, along with the condition that $T^k (^{0} _{1})$ stays bounded in the chain, recovers the exact eigenmodes of the chain.
+This includes both the Bloch bands and the edge modes.
 It should be noted that the Bloch theorem no longer applies in the semi-infinite case as there is no translation symmetry in the system.
 To recover the exact eigenspectrum one needs to consider each mode as a superposition of counter-propagating waves in the infinite chain which fulfills the condition~\eqref{eqn:sshtmatrix}.

+In general, for a $T$-matrix with $\det T =1$, the above reasoning reduce to simple conditions.
+For the bulk modes, for which Bloch's theorem is applicable, each propagating mode must be an eigenvector of $T$ with eigenvalues $\eu^{\pm \iu K}$, where $K$ is the system quasi-momentum.
+Since the trace of the matrix is equal to the sum of its eigen values, this equivalent to $\operatorname{Tr}(T) = 2 \cos(K)$ and the above mentioned condition simplifies to